NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

     ...
 }
 ```
-##### PackageBaseAddress/6.12.0
+##### ReadmeUriTemplate/6.12.0

-A new version of the [package content](https://learn.microsoft.com/en-us/nuget/api/package-base-address-resource) resource type which will include a url definition for downloading the README.
+A new resource `ReadmeUriTemplate/6.12.0` similar to the [ReportAbuseUriTemplate](https://learn.microsoft.com/en-us/nuget/api/report-abuse-resource) resource type which will include a url definition for downloading the README.

 ```json
 {